sid3425/Hand-Gesture-Detection/README.md

 ✅ Microsoft Windows 11

-### Licensing and other dedtails
+### Licensing
-This code was made with my other teammates, Aditya Atre and Pallavi Patra as the project for our subject __18CSC305J- Artificial Intelligence__, and the code is open sourced under the GNU GPL License.
+This code was made with my other teammates, Aditya Atre and Pallavi Patra as the project for our subject __18CSC305J- Artificial Intelligence__, and is open sourced under the GNU GPL License.